kamyk-pl/4-developers-2021-examples/README.md

 This repo contains slides and examples of may talk *Let's invite A(R)lice from Wonderland to our browsers* which were presented during [4developers 2021](https://4developers.org.pl/) conference.

-TODO!!
-This
-Please do not treat this repo as a golden bullet referece for Augmented Reality projects
+Examples below are written in "demo mode", please not treat as a reference for production ready solution.

-TODO!!
+Main and only goal of those examples is to show how easy is to start with AR in JavaScript.

 ## Examples ##